LCOGT/lcogtsnpipe/README.md

       ```
       in your `~/.bashrc`.

-   5. (Linux X11 only) Test Display output from docker
-        1. To test your X11 setup run
-        ```sh
-        docker run --rm -it lcogtsnpipe /bin/bash
-        xeyes
-        ```
-        If a window appears, your computer is configured correctly.

-        2. If you get an error similar to `Error: Can't open display:`, then `exit` the container and run this modified command instead.
-        ```sh
-        docker run --rm -it -e DISPLAY=${DISPLAY} -v /tmp/.X11-unix:/tmp/.X11-unix lcogtsnpipe /bin/bash xeyes
-        ```
-        Now a window should appear. `exit` the container.
-        If you initially had trouble in getting display output from docker and had to use the modified command, you will need to slightly modify your `docker-compose.yml` file in the following manner.
-         ```diff
-                 LCOSNDBUSER: "${LCOSNDBUSER:-supernova}"
-                 LCOSNDBPASS: "${LCOSNDBPASS:-supernova}"
-                 LCOSNDIR: "${LCOSNDIR:-/supernova}"
-                 DISPLAY: "${DISPLAY}"
-               ports:
-                 - "4306:3306"
-               links:
-                 - sn-db:supernovadb
-               depends_on:
-                 - sn-db
-               volumes:
-                 - ${LCOSNDIR:-./data}:${LCOSNDIR:-/supernova}
-                 - /tmp/.X11-unix:/tmp/.X11-unix
-         ```

-   6. Set your environment variables to point to where you want to store data and catalogs.
+   5. Set your environment variables to point to where you want to store data and catalogs.
       You may want to add these lines to your `.bashrc` (usually Linux) or `.bash_profile` (usually macOS) file
       so that you don't have to set them in every new terminal session.
        ```